SpringRoll/SpringRoll/README.md

 ##Displays

 The Framework is inherently canvas-rendering agnostic.
 We support two different rendering display plugins for [EaselJS](http://www.createjs.com/EaselJS) and [Pixi.js](http://www.pixijs.com/).
+Features within the different modules require SpringRoll's forks of EaselJS and PixiJS.
 In addition, there is a generic display for rendering using [Context2d](http://www.w3.org/TR/2014/CR-2dcontext-20140821/) or [WebGL](http://get.webgl.org/).
 An Application built with the Framework can support all three displays methods simultaneously.

 ##Documentation